waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Area Mechanics: Team Rocket Base B1F
 - Security Cameras: Located at (24, 1) and (24, 5).
 Walking past them (e.g., column 24) triggers an "Intruder alert!" and a Rocket Grunt battle.
-- Surveillance cams are in the POKéMON statues.
-Rocket Grunts will keep appearing until a secret switch is tripped.
+- Hypothesis: Surveillance cams are in the POKéMON statues.
+Rocket Grunts will keep appearing until a secret switch is tripped (based on NPC dialogue).